 Our hike started from the Malyovitsa Ski Centre and went deep into the Rila National Park where the hut and the peak are located.

-The brightly shining day was fantastic for walking and soon we were sweating as we had packed ourselves with many layers of clothes.
+The brightly shining day was fantastic for hiking.
+Soon, we started sweating as we didn’t prepare ourselves with the best hiking clothes.
 I guess we were misled by the partly frozen river and the amounts of snow on the cliffs around.

 The trek was further slowed by the ice paths we had to either cross with great efforts or find a detour since we were not prepared with any snow and ice grip shoes like the people pictured below.

 The Malyovitsa hut is situated in an area with a high risk of avalanche, so if you intend to go there, plan your trip accordingly.

 After a little more than an hour and many wonderful images, we arrived at the hut and treated ourselves with home-made (alright, hut-made which makes them even more delicious) lentils soup (leshta chorba) and beans soup (bob chorba).
 Since we were so hungry, I completely forgot to take photos of these delicacies that have fed myriads of tired tourists in the Bulgarian huts in the mountains.

 Have you been to this part of the Rila Mountains?